sergei-iliev/ravendb/README.md

 4. Once installed RavenDB Studio will show up in web browser, open "About" tab and register your license
 5. Create your first noSQL database.

+## Domain Entity descrption
+Since noSQL is basically a document based key:value structure there is no requirement for field type definitions.
+The model consists of
+4 basic entitities, one of which is embedded as an array to demonstrate the power of grouping and fetching queries in RavenDB.